setdiff — Return values present in the first input but absent from the second, with MATLAB-compatible ordering modes.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how setdiff works, line by line, in Rust.
+Read exactly how setdiff is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.